 On December 16, 2013, we announced the implementation of a share repurchase program of up to \$20.0 million worth of our outstanding ADSs each representing two of ordinary shares on the open market at prevailing market prices or in privately negotiated transactions through December 15, 2014.
-As of the date of this annual report, we have not repurchased any ADSs under this program.
+On December 16, 2014, we extended this share repurchase program for an additional 12-month period from December 16, 2014 to December 15, 2015 with all terms and conditions of the share repurchase program remaining unchanged.
+See "Item 16E.
+Purchases of Equity Securities by the Issuer and Affiliated Purchasers."
+As of August 31, 2015, we had completed the \$20.0 million share repurchase program.